holdenlee/philosophocle/posts/snowmelt.md

 When we arrived at the Shades, the Uniformed Snowmen had already taken their positions in a semicircle in front of the courtyard.
 We set up the rest of the snowpeople inside the courtyard.
 As more snowpeople came in, we arranged them in groups facing each other, like conversational groups at [Melli's Flows](the-street.html).
 We gave them bottles of Iced Tea that Lisa had collected from the Electric Eel (she's somewhat of an addict).
 The only ones who didn't join in the merry party atmosphere were the Uniformed, looking out at the sun.

 Why do we do this?
 Ten years ago, the students had found their snowpeople disappearing from where they were built.
-They appeared at the Shades: a courtyard that always in shadow from the slanted winter sun.
+They appeared at the Shades: a courtyard always in shadow from the slanted winter sun.
 For four years this migration was continued by a mysterious altruist who was never discovered.
 After that, the student graduated (presumably), but the rest of the student body has carried on the tradition.
 Each year before the weather warms, we carry the snowmen to the Shades, where they melt together, rather than alone.
 During this period, at any time during the day, it is likely that at least one student will be watching the snowpeople's silent soiree.
 It seems to be a metaphor to life: even if we put on a veneer of merrymaking like the snowpeople do, we are all slowly melting.
 Or the converse: since we are all slowly melting, we might as well merrymake together.

 <hr>